 As an example, if you are in a park where a local news crew is doing a piece, they can broadcast a scene with you in it.
 However, they would be crossing a line in purposefully recording a private conversation you are having.
 This is because your conversation falls outside of their legitimate interests.

-Expectations of Privacy in the Home
+Reasonable Expectation of Privacy in the Home

 With phones and surveillance removing any notion of privacy in public, the home remains the one place we can feel safe, secure, and private.
 Fortunately, the one place where strong expectations of privacy are still upheld is inside the home.
 This is true for homeowners, tenants, and renters alike.